From 1 January 2027, all owner occupied Queensland homes must have interconnected photoelectric smoke alarms installed.

 Professional installation by a licensed technician ensures every alarm is positioned correctly, wired to comply, and certified — protecting you legally and physically.

 Owner-occupiers have a legal obligation to meet this Queensland requirement by 1 January 2027.
-Professional installation makes compliance straightforward — our licensed technicians handle every requirement for you.
+At $88 per alarm — and every 5 smoke alarms installed includes a FREE test/hush/locate remote valued at $50.
+Our licensed technicians handle every requirement for you.

-Licensed, experienced, and fully up to date with Queensland smoke alarm legislation — we make compliance easy for every Queensland homeowner.
+Licensed, experienced, and fully up to date with Queensland smoke alarm legislation — $88 per alarm, every alarm with a FREE remote.
+We make compliance non-negotiable and effortless.

 Every installation is carried out by a licensed, fully insured professional — giving you peace of mind that your compliance is in safe hands.